Qubitbytesltd/spasic_experiment_testing/README.md

 With this framework, you can easily design your experiment to run (in SPACE!) on the experiment module.

 There are a few relatively simple steps to integrate your test in a manner that will work within the spasics SDK.

+## How to decode payload recieved from space!

+You just recived and decrypted downlink packets but now how do I decode this experiments payload? to fit as much data as possible into 10 bytes we used bit-packing

+TBD

 ## Quickstart Guide